-Not that this is a new or a novel idea, but it is probably true that this sentiment has become much more powerful and widespread owing to the nature of the growth of Alcoholics Anonymous and the 12 step recovery movement generally.
+Not that this is a new or novel idea, but it is probably true that this sentiment has become much more powerful and widespread owing to the nature of the growth of Alcoholics Anonymous and the 12-step recovery movement generally.

-The first step of the AA 12 step program refers to an admission of being powerless over alcohol, and is generally taken to mean that the person has to accept or acknowledge their reality of powerlessness in order to move forward.
+The first step of the AA 12-step program refers to an admission of being powerless over alcohol and is generally taken to mean that the person has to accept or acknowledge their reality of powerlessness to move forward.

 This can often involve fairly mixed emotions, ranging from a deep sense of anger to a feeling of being in complete limbo.

 There is often much debate about the intricacies of what various words and phrases mean in all of the 12-step programs, and unfortunately, this often misses the real point.

 The 12 steps of Alcoholics Anonymous, and the book itself Alcoholics Anonymous, were written as a statement of experience.
 This means simply that the words and phrases were designed to reflect the broad understanding and experience of the original members of Alcoholics Anonymous.

 This experience was codified and written down so that anyone interested, either for themselves or for other people, would be able to access this experience and use it in whatever way they found helpful.

 It is worth realising that the word acceptance, and the more broad notion of accepting one’s alcoholism, has a particular slant in Alcoholics Anonymous that differs from other 12-step fellowships.

 It is probably fair to say that Alcoholics Anonymous has in some ways a slightly more to-do-or-die approach, a more black-and-white perhaps rigid sense of 12-step recovery, and this is reflected in its attitude to getting and staying sober.

 Acceptance in AA has quite an all-or-nothing feel about it.